 You can search for a plan and compare your options at takecommandhealth.com, our own data-driven individual health insurance shopping platform, or you can shop plans off exchange (directly from a private insurance carrier or broker).
 Medicare plans are compliant with ICHRA as long as you have Medicare Part A & B or Medicare Part C.

 The primary difference between the different metal tiers is the percentage of costs that are covered by the plan.
 On one end of the spectrum, bronze plans have lower premiums, higher deductibles, and higher max-out-of-pocket costs.
 On the other side, platinum plans have much higher premiums, lower deductibles, and lower max-out-of-pocket costs.
 The metal tiers have nothing to do with the quality of care or coverage – they are simply about consumer preference regarding costs.

 To make your decision, it really comes down to how much you expect to use your health plan, and what you are comfortable with from a financial perspective.
 The lower the metal level, the lower the known cost (premium) but the higher the potential unexpected cost (max-out-of-pocket), and vice versa.
 When you enter your doctors, prescriptions, and conditions on the Take Command Health website we use this information to help estimate your costs to give you the most complete picture of what you can expect with each plan.
 We tend to recommend bronze and silver plans in most situations, and generally only recommend gold and platinum plans in specific scenarios.
-Does all this lingo make your head spin?
-Check out this blog post that should hopefully clarify all the common insurance terminology you’re likely to run across.

 Any plans that aren’t compliant that I should avoid?